 Alongside the above, we have some nice features to take this even further.

-Custom access level creation is used to extend the above functionality when you have more specific needs for managing access.
+Custom access level creation is used to extend the above functionality, when you have more specific needs for managing access, and have a variety of visitor types that will need distinct access permissions.

 Custom field to access levels